-Host an ADL workshop.
+Host an ADL Workshop.

-Schedule one or more of ADL's interactive anti-bias and bullying prevention workshops as a supplement to your No Place for Hate activities.
+Schedule one or more of ADL's interactive anti-bias and bullying/cyberbullying prevention workshops as a supplement to your No Place for Hate activities.
 Some workshops can be counted as No Place for Hate activities depending on the number of people trained and how they share their learning with the whole school community.
-Learn more about ADL programming opportunities on page 41.
+These workshops are incredibly helpful in creating a useful anti-bias foundation for the students and committee members leading No Place for Hate.
+Learn more about ADL programming opportunities on page 43.